currymike123/CS1/week2.md

 // Declare a variable named name of type String
 String name;

-// Initialize name to the value of "John". name = "John";
+// Create a new String object and assign it to name.
+We will discuss objects later.
+String name = new String("John");

 // Assign the value of "Jane" to name. name = "Jane";